-If you receive a System Restore is disabled by your system administrator message, this post will help you fix the problem on your Windows 10/8/7 computer.
+If you receive a System Restore is disabled by your system administrator message, this post will help you fix the problem on your Windows 11/10/8/7 computer.
 It happens even to computers which are not a part of a domain or company.
-The primary reason behind these is incorrect policies and registry entries, but it can be easily fixed.
+The primary reason behind these is incorrect policies and registry entries, but they can be easily fixed.

 System Restore disabled by your system administrator

-When using Windows 10 Home version, use the registry method, but on Windows 10 Professional, you can use the Group Policy Method.
+When using Windows 11 or Windows 10 Home version, use the registry method, but on Windows 11 and Windows 10 Professional, you can use the Group Policy Method.
 Follow the methods as it suits

 - Using Registry Editor

 - Using Group Policy

 If you are using Windows 11/10 Home and want to enable Group Policy, follow this method.